chndr-prksh/shipgate/README.md

 # ShipGate

-> **Define "good" before you ship.** A tiny go/no-go evaluation harness for AI features.

 Most AI features don't fail because the model is bad.
 They fail because nobody defined what *good enough to ship* meant — so a feature that looks fine on average accuracy goes out the door carrying a tail failure no one priced in.
 ShipGate is the small, opinionated tool a product manager uses to close that gap: it runs a labelled dataset through an AI feature, scores it against a quality bar **you** define, and returns one **GO / NO-GO** call with the reasons attached.

 This repo demos it on an enterprise **support-triage decision agent** — given a ticket, the agent decides a *category*, a *priority*, and the *next action*.
 That's a representative agentic-decision surface (same shape as approvals, routing, moderation, or anywhere an agent acts under uncertainty), and it makes the lesson concrete.